 Sweet silence: How to train a dog to stop barking

-Is your dog’s barking becoming a problem for your neighbors?
+Is your dog’s barking becoming a problem for your neighbours?
 Here are tips to curb excessive barking.Find a dog trainer

 - How to train a dog to stop barking

-- Tip #1: Ensure plenty of exercise and socialization
+- Tip #1: Ensure plenty of exercise and socialisation

 - Tip #2: Give your dog plenty of toys